chriswoodbury/MauiCode/README.md

 # .NET MAUI - *UI built in C#*

-This is a very simple project just to illustrate the creation of the UI in C#, as opposed to creating it using the XAML markup language.
+This is a very simple project to illustrate the creation of the UI in C#, as opposed to creating it using the XAML markup language.
 No elements exist inside the ContentPage in MainPage.xaml.

 Check out MainPage.xaml.cs to see how it's done.